Our program has always been regarded as a place where friendly and collegial relationships flourish between faculty and house staff.

 Dr. Ajagbe is originally from Nigeria where she had most of her formal education including her medical school training at Obafemi Awolowo University.
 She moved to the US and completed her pediatric residency training at Mount Sinai School of Medicine and Nassau University Medical Center here in NY where she stayed on to serve as Chief Resident.
 She came to Upstate in 2011 and joined the Pediatric Faculty as one of our pediatric hospitalists.
 She was the recipient of the 2017 Pediatric Faculty Award which is presented by the pediatric residents.
 She became our Associate Program Director in 2016.
 Her areas of clinical expertise are in treating hospitalized children.
 Her academic interests include medical education, improving communication skills for providers and patient education.

-Residency Program Coordinator: Patty Mondore, MA
+Residency Program Administrator: Patty Mondore, MA

 Ms. Mondore is from the Upstate, New York.
 She received her BA from Houghton College and her Masters from Syracuse University in Music Education.
 She taught music (K-12) in a public school for a few years after graduating.
 In her spare time she is also a prolific writer (six books currently in print, and a contributing writer for two area newspapers), and a singer/song writer with five music CD's and three music videos of her own inspirational songs.
-She has been the Pediatric Residency Coordinator here at Upstate since 1990 and is the creator of Patty's Pediatric Page.
+She has been the Pediatric Residency Administrator here at Upstate since 1990 and is the creator of Patty's Pediatric Page.
 Patty also uses her writing abilities to edit the Pediatric Crier, the departmental newsletter.